PrincetonUniversity/c19datacollective/content/criteria/data-essay.md

 +++
 title = "Data Essay Criteria"
+weight = 3
 +++

 To propose a dataset for inclusion in the collective, please submit a curatorial statement—a data essay—organized according to the criteria below and addressing these questions as relevant.
 The data essay should be around 1500 words, not including bibliography.
-It should make visible the choices and the labor that have gone into the creation of the data set and demonstrate the scholarly value of this data in its field.
+It should make visible the choices and the labor that have gone into the creation of the dataset and demonstrate the scholarly value of this data in its field.

 ## Basic Information